 The following is a description of transactions during the years ended September 30, 2014 and 2013 in which the transaction involved a material dollar amount and in which any of our directors, executive officers or holders of more than 5% of our common stock and preferred stock on an as-converted basis had or will have a direct or indirect material interest, other than compensation which is described under "Executive Compensation."
-Management believes the terms obtained or consideration that was paid or received, as applicable, in connection with the transactions described below were comparable to terms available or the amounts that would be paid or received, as applicable, in arms' length transactions.
+Management believes the terms obtained or consideration that was paid or received, as applicable, in connection with the transactions described below were comparable to terms available or the amounts that would be paid or received, as applicable, in arms' length transactions:

-On January 14, 2014, TBK327 Partners, LLC, an affiliate of FTE under the common control of one of our major shareholders, entered into a promissory note with us in the principal amount of \$177,000.
-The note accrues at 6% per annum, and matures on October 1, 2016.
+On January 14, 2014, TBK327 Partners, LLC, an affiliate of FTE under the common control of one of our major shareholders, Christopher Ferguson, entered into a promissory note with us in the principal amount of \$177,302.
+The note accrues interest at 6% per annum, and matures on October 1, 2016.
+The Company made principal payments of \$10,000 during March 2014 and \$10,000 during April 2014.
+No interest has been paid on this note.
+The outstanding principal balance as of May 1, 2015 is \$157,302.

 On May 16, 2014, TBK327 Partners, LLC entered into a promissory note with us in the principal amount of \$80,000.
-The note accrues interest at 6% per annum, and matures twelve months from the date of issuance.
+The note accrues interest at 6% per annum and matures twelve months from the date of issuance.
+The Company has not made any principal or interest payments on this note to date.
+The outstanding principal balance on the note as of May 1, 2015 is \$80,000.

-On December 31, 21013 and May 16, 2014 TLP Investments, which is controlled by the spouse of our chief executive officer, entered into promissory notes with us in the principal amount of \$195,500 and \$50,000, respectively, The notes bear interest at 6% per annum and are due twelve months from the date of issuance.
+On December 31, 2013 and May 16, 2014, TLP Investments, which is controlled by the spouse of our chief executive officer, entered into promissory notes with us in the principal amount of \$195,500 (the "December Note") and \$50,000 (the "May Note"), respectively.
+The notes bear interest at 6% per annum and are due twelve months from the date of issuance.
+During 2014, the Company paid principal and interest on the December Note, in the aggregate, of \$30,896 and \$4,650, respectively, and paid \$4,303 of principal on the May Note.
+The December Note and the May Note were paid in full during the second quarter of fiscal 2015; there is no principal balance outstanding on these notes as of May 1, 2015.

-The Chief Executive Officer personally guaranteed several obligations of the Company during fiscal 2014 and during the first quarter of 2015.
+The Chief Executive Officer personally guaranteed several obligations of the Company during fiscal 2014 and during the first half of 2015.
 The CEO established a personal credit card account for the purchase of goods and services by FTE.
-While the credit card balances are reflected in the Company's books and records, the CEO is personally liable for the payment of the entire amount of the open credit obligation, which has been as high as \$75,000 during the reporting period.
+While the credit card balances are reflected in the Company's books and records, the CEO is personally liable for the payment of the entire amount of the open credit obligation, which has been as high as \$75,000.
+As of May 1, 2015 the outstanding balance on this account is approximately \$50,000.
 Additionally, we have entered into several secured equipment financing arrangements in the first quarter of 2015 with total obligations of approximately \$240,000.
 The financing terms of these arrangements required the guaranty of a company officer, which was provided by the CEO.

-During 2014, the company entered into factoring agreements subject to and agreed-upon based, in part, on the guarantees of the Company, its President and its Chief Executive Officer.
+During 2014, the company entered into factoring agreements subject to and agreed-upon based, in part, on the guarantees of the Company, and its Chief Executive Officer and the President of FTE Network Services.
 Both officers provided the form of guaranty requested by the factoring company.